Ligne du Haut-Bugey: Shortening the journey from Paris to Geneva

 Geneva and the surrounding areas have long sought to reduce the rail journey time to Paris.
 Before the decision was taken to use the Haut Bugey line, several other options were considered.
-The one with the greatest impact would be the construction of a new high speed line (HSL) from Macon to Geneva.
+The one with the greatest impact would be the construction of a new high speed line (HSL) from Mâcon to Geneva.
 This option was broadly supported by the cantons of Geneva, Vaud, Valais as well as the départements of Ain and Haute-Savoie, and a detailed feasibility study was done by the French group Sofrérail and the Swiss group Bonnard et Gardel.

-Having considered 220 km of possible routes, the final report, delivered in September 1990, recommended an HSL starting from the Macon-Amberieu line below Polliat and entering Geneva either from the North or the South with a junction to the la Praille goods yard and a spur to Archamps to connect to the Longeray – Annemasse – Evian line.
-The most plausible option, at 77 km, bypassed Bourg to the North, passed through the Jura foothills in tunnels, used the Cize Bolozon viaduct to cross the Ain, paralleled the existing line at Nurieux, bypassed Nantua in a tunnel, crossed the Valserine to the North of Bellegarde, plunged through the Cret d'Eau in a 6750m tunnel, and arrived in the Geneva on the south bank of the Rhone.
-The crossing of existing rails at Nurieux and Chatillon-en-Michaille would have allowed construction to take place in phases.
+Having considered 220 km of possible routes, the final report, delivered in September 1990, recommended an HSL starting from the Mâcon-Ambérieu line below Polliat and entering Geneva either from the North or the South with a junction to the la Praille goods yard and a spur to Archamps to connect to the Longeray – Annemasse – Évian line.
+The most plausible option, at 77 km, bypassed Bourg to the North, passed through the Jura foothills in tunnels, used the Cize Bolozon viaduct to cross the Ain, paralleled the existing line at Nurieux, bypassed Nantua in a tunnel, crossed the Valserine to the North of Bellegarde, plunged through the Crêt d'Eau in a 6750m tunnel, and arrived in the Geneva on the south bank of the Rhone.
+The crossing of existing rails at Nurieux and Châtillon-en-Michaille would have allowed construction to take place in phases.